 Advanced Pharmacy Practice Experience (Required Courses)

-Students must successfully complete a minimum of four (4) rotations
+Students must successfully complete a minimum of four courses:

-Students may complete an optional elective rotation in place of a 6th pharmacotherapy course.
-Rotations can be completed concomitantly or interspersed with didactic course work, only once a student has completed the following 3 courses:
+Students may complete an optional elective rotation in place of a sixth pharmacotherapy course.
+Experiential courses can be completed concomitantly or interspersed with didactic course work, once a student has completed the following three courses:

-The final two (2) DPC rotations can only be undertaken once all didactic work is completed.
+The final two DPC rotations can be undertaken once all didactic work is completed.

-Students are supported by a team of Experiential Course Coordinators, Office of Experiential Education (OEE) staff, the Director of the OEE, and related Program Directors.
-This team provides academic oversight on all aspects related to experiential course delivery, and monitoring and assessment of students during rotations.
+Students are supported by a team of Experiential Education Course Coordinators, Office of Experiential Education (OEE) staff, the Director of the OEE, and related Program Directors.
+This team provides academic oversight on all aspects related to experiential course delivery, and monitoring and assessment of students during experiential courses.

 Assessments